 Depending on the situation you’re in, reducing your credit limit could either limit your spending power or help you take control of your finances.
-If you find yourself struggling to repay your balance each month and want to limit your temptation to spend, you can use this guide to find out how you can reduce your credit limit and find a list of the contact details for the major credit card issuers.
+If you're unsure, this guide breaks down the potential positive and negative impacts of lowering your credit limit.
+You'll also discover the steps you need to reduce your credit limit and find a list of the contact details for the major credit card issuers in Australia.